numberly/appnexus-client/README.rst

 Custom data representation
 --------------------------

+By default, AppNexus-client relies on Thingy_ to represent data as objects.

-You can hook your own data representation class with AppNexus-client.
+But you can also hook your own data representation class.
 For this, you must use a function that exposes this signature:

 .. code-block:: python